noiseprotocol/noise_spec/noise.md

 A **pattern** specifies the sequence of descriptors that comprise a handshake.

 A simple pattern might describe a one-shot encrypted message from Alice to Bob.
-A more complex pattern might describe an interactive handshake where Alice and Bob mutually authenticate and arrive at a session key with forward secrecy.
+A more complex pattern might describe an interactive handshake.

 2.3.
 After the handshake: application messages
 ------------------------------------------------